Bangladesh Overseas Employment and Services Limited

 Bangladesh Overseas Employment and Services Limited is a government owned manpower export company located in Dhaka, Bangladesh.

+As Bangladeshi unskilled workers go to work abroad, their family income doubles.
+In addition, two-thirds of Bangladeshis who return to the country after working abroad for a few year are entrepreneurs or start their own businesses.

 History

-The organisation was established in 1984.
+The organization was established in 1984.
 The company exports manpower from Bangladesh to a number of countries.